 It turns out teenagers aren’t the only ones who are prone to acne – cats can get it, too!
 If you’ve ever noticed blackheads, pimples, or even scabs on your cat’s chin – he very likely has feline acne.

 It’s a medical mystery as to what actually triggers feline acne.
 Some cats can get it once and then it never comes back.
-Others can be plagued with it their entire lives.
+On the other hand, others can be plagued with it their entire lives.
 Veterinary Dermatologists think there are a few things that contribute to a cat’s acne condition:

 • Stress.
 Adding a new pet to the family, moving, losing a family member…all of these may elevate your cat’s stress and a breakout could occur.